 We loved the Latemar Natura trail close to the village of Obereggen near Bolzano in northern Italy.
-The hike is around 3km long and has lots of fun attractions for young children and toddlers including special look out points, sculptures and installations.
-The trail is well maintained and suitable for buggies but most kids will love running along the pathways which travel through wooded areas as well as along the hillside with dramatic views of the valley below.
+This enjoyable toddler hike is around 3 km long and has lots of fun attractions for little hikers and toddlers including special look out points, sculptures and installations.
+The family-friendly hiking trail is well maintained and suitable for buggies but most kids will love running along the pathways which travel through wooded areas as well as along the hillside with dramatic views of the valley below.

 There are a few areas of the pathway which are a little bit steep but generally it is a fairly flat hike which most young children will be able to walk.
-There’s sufficient diversions to distract them from realizing the distance they’re travelling.
+There’s sufficient diversions to distract young hikers from realizing the distance they’re travelling.

-The hike begins at the Oberholz chairlift where there’s a restaurant, toilets and a play area.
+The Latemar Natura hike begins at the Oberholz chairlift where there’s a restaurant, toilets and a play area.

 Submitted by Celine and Dan of Baby Can Travel

-Here’s another one in Italy that your toddler can do all on their own.
-Aqueduct park, accessed by public transit from central Rome, is the perfect spot to let your toddler do some hiking.
-The trail is flat and you can go for as long as you want before turning back.
+Here’s another easy hike in Italy that your toddler can do all on their own.
+Aqueduct park, easily accessed by public transit from central Rome, is the perfect spot to let your toddler do some hiking.
+The easy walking trail is flat and you can go for as long as you want before turning back.

-The trail is a dirt path that follows the aqueducts and it is narrow in parts, so it’s best to use a baby or toddler carrier rather than a stroller.
-You’ll find mostly joggers on this trail with the odd bike, so just keep an eye out.
-Once you are done with your walk, you can stop at a nearby playground before your return journey to Rome.
+The easy walking trail is a dirt path that follows the well-preserved Roman aqueducts and it is narrow in parts, so it’s best to use a baby or toddler carrier rather than a stroller.
+You’ll find mostly joggers on this hiking trail with the odd bike, so just keep an eye out.
+Once you are done with your walk, you can stop at a nearby playground for a few more moments of peace before returning to the madness of central Rome.

 When visiting Rome with a baby or toddler, you’ll be glad to escape the crowds and bustle of the city if only for a morning.
-This is the perfect spot to get away, have a picnic and enjoy this incredible architecture and history.
+This toddler and baby-friendly hike in Rome is the perfect spot to get away, have a picnic and enjoy the incredible architecture and history of the Roman culture.

-Port Miou to Calanques Port Pin in France
+3. Port Miou to Calanques Port Pin Hike in France

 Submitted by Sarah of Explore as a Family

-The Port Miou to Calanques Port Pin in Calanques National Park is a manageable for kids of all ages, with the majority of the 2 km trail being fairly flat with hard packed gravel.
-We had our 10 week old and 2 year old in carriers but kids 4 and older would probably find it manageable to do on their own.
+The Port Miou to Calanques Port Pin in Calanques National Park is a manageable hike for kids of all ages, with the majority of the 2 km trail being fairly flat with hard packed gravel.
+We had our 10 week old and 2 year old in carriers but kids 4 and older would probably find this easy family-friendly hike manageable to do on their own.

-It took us about 45 minutes each way with the last stretch – the descent into the calanque – being the most precarious with some switchbacks and loose rocks.
-You would want to either have a carrier handy or ensure that your kids are being extra careful.
+This fun family hike in France took us about 45 minutes each way with the last stretch – the descent into the calanque – being the most precarious with some switchbacks and loose rocks.
+For safety reasons, you would want to either have a carrier handy or ensure that your kids are being extra careful.

 As you may imagine from the name there are lots of pine trees that provide shade along the way.
-As with all the hikes you will want to pack lots of water, a sun hat and sunscreen, sturdy shoes as well as water shoes since the beach here is pebbles and not sand.
+As with most family hikes you will want to pack lots of water, a sun hat and sunscreen, sturdy shoes as well as water shoes since the beach here is pebbles and not sand.

 There is a large car park at Port Miou which is free in the low and shoulder seasons but during high season can be up to 10 euro per day.
 There is also some street parking but even during shoulder season we didn’t notice any free spaces.